-Category S - Other World Trade Center Area Improvements - \$189,192,913
+Category 4 - Other World Trade Center Area Improvements - \$191,594,000

 Funds in this category would assist properties and businesses damaged by, and economic revitalization directly related to, the September 11 terrorist attacks on New York City.
-Funding for Other World Trade Center Area Improvements will fund activities and costs associated with World Trade Center Memorial and cultural facilities, and affordable housing, education, infrastructure, open space, quality of life, transportation, and economic development projects benefiting the area.
-In the fifth amendment to the Partial Action Plan, this category was funded by a \$90,169,006 reallocation from the amounts allocated to but no longer needed to fund the approved claims under the existing Category 1, and by a \$106,448,907 reallocation of amounts not needed to fund the final determinations on the claims in the existing Category 2. \$35 million was initially allocated for the World Trade Center Memorial and Museum and the remaining funds were set aside for "Other World Trade Center Area Improvements (TBD)".
+Funding for Other World Trade Center Area Improvements was for activities and costs associated with World Trade Center Memorial and Cultural program, and affordable housing, education, infrastructure, open space, quality of life, transportation, and economic development projects benefiting the area.
+In the fifth amendment to the Partial Action Plan, this category was funded by a \$90,169,006 reallocation from the amounts allocated to but no longer needed to fund the approved claims under the existing Category 1, and by a \$106,448,907 reallocation of amounts not needed to fund the final determinations on the claims in the existing Category 2.
+Up to \$35 million was initially allocated for the World Trade Center Memorial and Museum Program and the remaining funds were set aside for "Other World Trade Center Area Improvements (TBD)".
 The sixth amendment to the Partial Action Plan added three new activities: World Trade Center Performing Arts Center (\$100 million), Pedestrian Bridge over West Street at West Thames Street (\$20 million), and East River Waterfront Esplanade and Piers (\$17 million).
-Subsequent amendments added an additional \$3.894 for the World Trade Center Memorial and Museum.
+Subsequent amendments added an additional \$4,594,000 for the World Trade Center Memorial and Museum (now \$39,594,000) and \$17,000,000 for East River Waterfront Esplanade and Piers (now \$32,000,000).
+The previously unallocated \$13,298,913 has been fully allocated as part of the June 2016 Action Plan amendment.

-A. World Trade Center Memorial and Museum - \$38,894,000
+A. World Trade Center Memorial and Museum - \$39, 594,000

-Up to \$38,894,000 will be provided for costs associated with the WTC Memorial/Museum.
-This amount is in addition to previous allocations in Partial Action Plans 8, 11, 12, and the Final Action Plan for planning, design, construction, and exhibitions for the WTC Memorial/Museum.
-Specifically, additional funds would be allocated as follows:
+Up to \$39, 594,000 will be provided for costs associated with the WTC Memorial/Museum.
+This amount is in addition to and will supplement previous allocations in Partial Action Plans 8, 11, 12, and the Final Action Plan for planning, design, construction, and exhibitions for the WTC Memorial/Museum and other costs necessary to implement the WTC plan.
+Additional funds will be allocated as follows:

-- i. \$26 million for construction of the Memorial/Museum. ii. \$7.5 million for the Memorial Museum Pavilion, which serves as the entrance to the Museum (formerly known as the Visitor Orientation and Education Center), to cover costs of construction and fit-out, including expenses relating to security screening, information technology, auditorium, and special features in the area of the signature tridents from the original Twin Towers. iii. \$2.5 million to plan and manage safe public access to the Memorial starting with its opening in September 2011, including creation of temporary visitor orientation and screening facilities, pedestrian safety services, wayfinding signage, construction fencing, bus management, and interim communications systems. iv. \$2.5 million to pay for equipment, media production, and furnishings for multi-media installations at the National September 11 Memorial Museum. - v. \$394,000 for office and occupancy expenses for staff of the National September 11 Memorial and Museum at the World Trade Center Foundation Inc.
+- i. \$26 million for construction of the Memorial and Museum. - ii. \$7.5 million for the Memorial Museum Pavilion, which serves as the entrance to the Museum (formerly known as the Visitor Orientation and Education Center), to cover costs of construction and fit-out, including expenses relating to security screening, information technology, auditorium, and special features in the area of the signature tridents from the original Twin Towers. - iii. \$2.5 million to plan and manage safe public access to the Memorial starting with its opening in September 2011, including creation of temporary visitor orientation and screening facilities, pedestrian safety services, wayfinding signage, construction fencing, bus management, and interim communications systems. - iv. \$2.5 million to pay for equipment, media production, and furnishings for multi-media installations at the National September 11 Memorial Museum. - v. \$394,000 for office and occupancy expenses for staff of the National September 11 Memorial and Museum at the World Trade Center Foundation Inc. - vi. \$700,000 for costs associated with the 2015 and 2016 Tribute in Light events.